jax-ml/jax/docs/jax.profiler.rst

 Device memory profiling
 -----------------------

-See :doc:`device_memory_profiling` for an introduction to JAX's device memory profiling features.
+See :ref:`jax-201-memory-profiling` for an introduction to JAX's device memory profiling features.

 .. autosummary::